tomichj/autocomplete_rails/README.md

 ## Use

+Once the gem is installed, there are 3 steps to set up an autocomplete:

+* call `autocomplete` in your controller
+* add a route to your newly generated autocomplete method
+* provision an input in your UI with jQuery UI's autocomplete widget

 ### Controller

 Any controller needing an autocomplete action should invoke class method `autocomplete` with the model class and